Kennard-Dale High School

-Kennard-Dale High School is a mid-sized, rural, public high school located at 393 Main Street, Fawn Grove, Pennsylvania in York County.
-The High School is the sole high school in the South Eastern School District.
+Kennard-Dale High School is a mid-sized, rural, public high school located at 393 Main Street, Fawn Grove, Pennsylvania, United States, in York County.
+It is the sole high school in the South Eastern School District.
 According to the National Center for Education Statistics, in 2010, Kennard-Dale High School reported an enrollment of 936 pupils in grades 9th through 12th.
-Kennard-Dale High School mascot is a Ram.
+Kennard-Dale High School's mascot is a Ram.
 The school colors are blue and gold.

 In 2012, Kennard-Dale High School reported employing 78 teachers, yielding a student–teacher ratio of 12:1.

 Extracurriculars

-South Eastern School District's students have access to a variety of clubs, activities and an extensive sports program.
+South Eastern School District's students have access to a variety of clubs and activities, as well as an extensive sports program.